otto67/gitaction_test/README.md

 # Introduction
-TODO: This is a test repository to learn GitHub actions
+TODO: This is a test repository to learn about GitHub actions.
+The repository contains simple C++ code and C# code being tested and deployed through different yml-files.

-# Getting Started

 # Build and Test
-TODO: Describe and show how to build your code and run the tests.

-# Contribute
-TODO: Explain how other users and developers can contribute to make your code better.
+The C++ code is built using makefiles and the C# code is built using the dotnet-CLI.
+Unit testing is performed through GitHub actions using a unit test program for C++ and the Xunit library for C#.